 As soon as you open your eyes, pause for a few moments.
 Focus on your breathing and think about how you want to show up for the day.
 Maybe you want to practice being more patient, more intentional with your spending, or even more generous towards others.
 However, it looks for you, determining the mental direction of your day will help bring forth the qualities you are looking cultivate.

 If impulse purchases are a struggle for you, learning how to be present can help you take control of your spending habits.
 Taking a moment to pause before an online purchase or using a credit card is an effective strategy for being more mindful with your finances.

 Establish a rule that prior to making a purchase over a certain dollar amount (i.e. $50 or $100), you will give yourself time to mull it over.
 Take a minimum of 24 hours or longer to see if you still want to buy the item after the time passes.
 Chances are, your want will fizzle.
 If you find you still want to buy it, always refer to your budget and make sure you can work it in.

 Another strategy to use with purchases is to calculate the amount of time you would need to work to pay for your purchase.
 For example, if you earn $20 per hour (after taxes) buying a $200 purse will cost you 10 hours of work.
-That is a good days plus of work.
-Ask yourself if you think all that work is worth it.
-You may decide it is not.
+That is a good day of work plus some Ask yourself if you think all that work is worth it, you may decide it is not.
 Engaging in these mindful practices will help you decide more clearly if a purchase is necessary and in line with your financial goals.